ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 - **Risk**

+#### Brief History of the PMBOK

+Eventhough have been efforts to produce documents to support project management dating from **1981**, it was only in **1996** that in this First Edition a truly systematic document was launched.

+There were an update in **2000** with the lauching of the Second Edition, but it was with the Third Edition in **2004** that the PMI institute had to organize and inaugurate a commitee to help in cataloging all the numerous participations soliciting changes.
+And it was in this 3rd edition that the guide increased generalize all kinds of projects.

+The Fourth Edition in **2009** had it focus on acceessement, in a effort to make the document more consistent and accessible.
+And then in **2013** came the Fifth Edition, where the focus was especially in standardization of the terms, the processes, the inputs and the outputs.

+Then, in **2017** came the Sixth Edition, which added new processes, but that kept special focus on the role and the compentencies for the Project Manager.

 #### PMBOK Fifth Edition

 According to the site [SimpliLearn.com](https://www.simplilearn.com/pmbok-a-guide-to-project-management-body-of-knowledge-rar73-article), the 5th edition introduced 'Stakeholder Management' as another of its knowledge areas.